StevenThuriot/express-rate-limiter/README.md

 * Retry-After (Only in case of a 429 response)

 For `X-RateLimit`-headers, the outer limits are used as response values.

-#Default values
-* outerTimeLimit: 2 * 60 * 1000
-	* default: `2 minutes`
-	* Time in milliseconds for the outer limit.
-	* This will also be used as the cache expiration.
-	* Mainly to prevent over-use: The lenient limiter.
-* outerLimit: 60
-	* default: `60 attempts`
-	* Number of attemps for the outer limit.
-* innerTimeLimit: 1000
-	* default: `1 second`
-	* Time in milliseconds for the inner limit.
-	* Mainly to prevent hammering: The hardcore limiter.
-* innerLimit: 3
-	* default: `3 attemps`
-	* Number of attempts for the inner limit.
-* headers: true
-	* default: `true`
-	* Send headers along with response.

 #Roadmap
 - Abstracted db so memory-cache is not required